-This special 2020 "Working-From-Home" edition was developed in response to the global Coronavirus (COVID-19) pandemic that is having a devastating impact on our economy and making unprecedented changes to our lives.
-Across the industry, law firms have sent lawyers and administrative professionals home to telecommute, to maintain their workloads, often while entertaining or homeschooling their children.
-Access to office buildings are off limits, encompassing physical files, client records, pre-bills, and in-person interactions.
+This special 2020 "Working-From-Home" edition was developed in response to the global Coronavirus (COVID-19) pandemic that is causing unprecedented changes to our lives.
+Lawyers were sent home and told to maintain their workloads, often while simultaneously entertaining or homeschooling their children.
+Barred from their offices, they have limited access to physical files, client records, pre-bills, and in-person interactions.
+While the firms' leaders are managing the latest disasters, the lawyers are left to figure it out on their own.